CRFricke/Authorization.Core/docs/Install-UI-Package.md

 - If you extended the `AuthUiRole` class, chain an `AddRoles` clause with the name of the new class to the `AddDefaultIdentity` statement.
 - Chain an `AddAccessRightBasedAuthorization` clause to the `AddEntityFrameworkStores` clause.
+  - AddAccessRightBasedAuthorization accepts an optional parameter, `DbInitializationOption`, to specify how the Microsoft Identity database (which the Authorization.Core package uses) is to be initialized.
+    The default is `DbInitializationOption.Migrate`. which will apply any outstanding database migrations during startup..
 - Chain an `AddAuthorizationCoreUI` clause to the AddAccessRightBasedAuthorization clause.
     - You can specify an alternate area name for the pages exposed by the UI package by specifying the desired name in the `AuthCoreUIOptions.FriendlyAreaName` property (shown below).
 If a value is